Skip to main content

 Loading

-POL 403A: Indiana State Legislative Internship
+POL 40302ISL: Indiana State Legislative Internship

 Each spring semester, the Indiana General Assembly awards 50-60 internships.
 These are competitively awarded and are distributed among the colleges and universities in Indiana.
 Generally, about 12 Purdue students are chosen.
-To be eligible, you must be at least a junior and have a 3.0 GPA.
+To be eligible, you must be at least a junior and have at least a 3.0 GPA.
+Approval for legislative internship credit is contingent upon the student securing a position in the Indiana General Assembly’s Intern Program run by the party caucuses in the House and Senate.

 Legislative Internship Director